thoughtbot/clearance/README.md

 Customizing
 -----------

+Clearance is intended to be small, simple, well-tested, and easy to extend.

 If you ever need to change the logic in any of the four provided controllers, subclass the Clearance controller.
 You don't need to do this by default.